 "What can I say, I try."

-"My point is …" The anger abated suddenly, leaving an icy, empty hole in her chest.
+"My point is…" The anger abated suddenly, leaving an icy, empty hole in her chest.
 Damn it.
 She wanted – scratch that, she needed – to be furious at him.
-"My point is, over the years it's become … not really personal, as such, but … It's like some kind of game.
+"My point is, over the years it's become… not really personal, as such, but… It's like some kind of game.
 A big, stupid game.
 A Rogue pulls a heist, you stop him, so he does what any stubborn fool does – tries and tries again.
 Len wouldn't stop now if he robbed Fort Knox empty and got away with it, and the same goes for the others.
-Well, James is one of a kind, but – you see what I mean.
+Well, James is one of a kind, and Hartley's another matter, but – you see what I mean.
 It's the principle of the thing.

 "And you – you keep encouraging them!"